Focused Ultrasound Therapy

-There is a trial ongoing at Children's National Medical Center in Washington, DC.
-For more information, contact Amanda Mahoney, MA at 202-476-2263 or .
+There is a clinical trial that has completed recruitment at Children's National Medical Center in Washington, DC.
+We are awaiting publication of the results.

 Regulatory Approval and Reimbursement

 To date, focused ultrasound is not universally reimbursed by medical insurers for treatment of osteoid osteoma.